BishopFox/sliver/server/assets/traffic-encoders/README.md

 # Traffic Encoders

-This directory contains the default traffic encoders.
+This directory contains the default traffic encoders, which are currently built using TinyGo.

 ### Traffic Encoder Specification